 Supplementing with Gotu Kola

 Chronic venous insufficiency and other circulatory ailments affect millions of people.
 Compression socks and pharmaceuticals are often recommended therapies, so are diet and lifestyle changes.
 Unfortunately, the latter two are typically met with compliance issues.
-Circulatory problems are really not something to be complacent about.
-If they affect you, it’s time to get serious about improving your situation.
-When circulatory problems are the result of a sedentary lifestyle, your number one course of action should be to get active and stimulate your body.
+Circulatory concerns are really not something to be complacent about.
+If they affect you, it's time to get serious about improving your situation.
+When circulatory concerns are the result of a sedentary lifestyle, your number one course of action should be to get active and stimulate your body.
 If you need supplemental support, consider using gotu kola.
 Gotu kola is largely thought to be safe and most side effects are limited to an upset stomach or headache.
 It is worth mentioning that gotu kola can make you more sensitive to the sun and increase your chance of sunburn.
 Additionally, gotu kola contains a compound called asiaticoside which is not recommended for persons with a history of precancerous or cancerous skin lesions.
 People with liver disease should also avoid gotu kola.

 Have you tried gotu kola or any other herbal therapies that benefit circulatory system health?
 Please leave a comment below and share your experiences.

 - Brinkhaus B, Lindner M, Schuppan D, Hahn EG. Chemical, pharmacological and clinical profile of the East Asian medical plant Centella asiatica.
 Phytomedicine.
 2000 Oct;7(5):427-48.